Credit unions to get up to €10m funding for retrofit scheme

 SEAI said access to finance ‘can be a barrier’ to residential retrofitting as it approved fund

-One major benefit to an energy retrofit is that a BER rating generally translates to a higher resale value of the property.
+One major benefit to an energy retrofit is that a higher BER generally translates to a higher resale value of the property.
 Photograph: Getty Images

 Credit unions are to get additional funding of up to €10 million for a scheme to finance the retrofitting of homes.